zhangtian-yang/DeepLnc-CNN/README.md

 # DeepLnc-CNN

 DeepLnc-CNN can effectively identify lncRNAs in both humans and mouse.
-This is part of the implementation of my Master's thesis "Identification of LncRNA and Its Promoter Based on Deep Learning Algorithms"(DOI: [10.27108/d.cnki.ghelu.2023.001223](https://doi.org/10.27108/d.cnki.ghelu.2023.001223)).
+This is part of the implementation of my Master's thesis, "Identification of LncRNA and Its Promoter Based on Deep Learning Algorithms" (DOI: [10.27108/d.cnki.ghelu.2023.001223](https://doi.org/10.27108/d.cnki.ghelu.2023.001223)).

 ![DeepLnc-CNN overview](js/DeepLnc-CNN_overview.png)